 Oxytocin, the love hormone, is produced in the brain of the infant while drinking milk.
 Skin and eye contact with the parent also promotes, among other positive feelings, a bonding while baby drinks from his bottle or from mother’s breast.
 Feeding time is also a time of having a parent’s complete attention and love.
 So soon after birth an association is created between food and love.

 Toddlers learn mental and sensory stimulation

-Young students are often hungry, tired, bored or frustrated after a long day at school.
+Young students are often hungry, tired, bored or frustrated after a long day at kindergarten or school.
 They just spent the whole day at the mercy of their teachers, classmates, and all of the stressors associated with school.

 Teenagers still need food/love.